Rohan-Singla/Rohan-Singla/README.md

 ---

-### 🧠 [**DualBrain**]
+### 🧠 [**Chatify**]
-* 🛠️ Building a Second Brain Application to Manage Tasks and store later Todo Tasks
+* 🛠️ Building a Chat Application to allow users to chat with each other
-* 🗂️ Centralizes content from Twitter, YouTube URL's and Document .
+* 🗂️ custom public and private chat rooms , websockets
-* 🎨 Tailwind CSS , Framer Motion , MERN Stack
+* 🎨 Tailwind CSS , Framer Motion , React m Typescript , Socket.io

 ---